veithen/veithen.github.io/_posts/2014-01-01-how-tcp-backlog-works-in-linux.md

  - TCP/IP
 blogger: /2014/01/how-tcp-backlog-works-in-linux.html
 disqus: true
+description: >
+ This article gives an in-depth description how TCP backlog works in Linux and in particular what happens when the accept queue is full.
+Includes references to the relevant kernel sources.
 ---

 When an application puts a socket into LISTEN state using the [`listen`](http://linux.die.net/man/2/listen) syscall, it